Bonds are a great way to earn steady returns while reducing risk.

 Get Bond Investing Information in TradingView for Free

-What are the 7 Common Types of Bonds?
+The 7 Common Types of Bonds

 The most prevalent types of bonds are Treasury, Corporate, Municipal, High-Yield, and Floating Rate.
 Additionally, Mortgage-backed and Inflation-protected securities are also considered loan assets.